 When a Creditor obtains a Court Order to withhold a portion of your paycheck, it is referred to as a Wage Garnishment.
 This court order will direct your employer to withhold a portion of your paycheck and directly send it to the Creditor until the money you owe them is completely paid off or otherwise resolved.
 The most common sources of wage garnishments are child support, consumer debts, and student loans.
 Being subject to a wage garnishment situation is especially troubling for someone who already has a limited budget or who is seriously struggling with their finances.
 Fortunately, there are solutions.

 At Serrano, Farah Law, LP, our Attorneys for Wage Garnishments have successfully helped thousands of clients to resolve their garnishments and debt.
-We are proudly A+ Accredited by the Better Business Bureau and have received Commendation from the City of Miami for our achievements.

 Our Attorneys are here to provide the legal help you need to bounce back on track with your financial future.
-You have rights and our Attorneys know how to protect them.
+You have rights, and our Attorneys know how to protect them.
 With over 15 years of experience at your side, you can resolve your wage garnishment and regain financial stability once more.

 CONTACT US!